proxmox/proxmox-datacenter-manager/docs/roadmap.rst

 - Add a panel for adding and managing new realms.

-    LDAP, Active Directory and OpenID connect realms can be added to allow easy authentication management.
+    LDAP, Active Directory, and OpenID connect realms can be added to allow easy authentication management.

     LDAP and Active Directory realms can also be synced using this panel.

     These realms can be configured as default realms.
-Default realms are used by the log in mask by default instead of the PAM realm.
+Default realms are used by the login mask by default instead of the PAM realm.

 - Add a panel that allows managing tokens and allow configuring ACL entries for tokens.
 - Enable the documentation button in the top navigation bar.
-- Link to proper in-build documentation instead of Beta documentation.
+- Link to proper builtin documentation instead of Beta documentation.
-- A new tab under the “Administration” menu shows the status of the Proxmox Datacenter Manager host and allows shutting it off or rebooting it (`issue 6300
+- A new tab under the “Administration” menu shows the status of the Proxmox Datacenter Manager host and allows shutting it down or rebooting it (`issue 6300
   <https://bugzilla.proxmox.com/show_bug.cgi?id=6300>`__).
 - Add presentation of subscription status of remotes: